Kyle-Xu001/Multi-Depth-Multi-Camera-Stitching/README.md

     │
     ├── panorama_test.py          # Generate panorama image for one frame
     ├── ImageStitch.py            # Define the Image and Stitch class
-    ├── PositioningSystem.py      # Transform the Detection Information from Local to Global ├── stitch_custom.py          # Script for Real-time Video Stitching using generalized stitching function with stitching params input
+    ├── PositioningSystem.py      # Transform Function for Points or Boxes from Local Image to Global Image ├── PositioningSystem_Test.py # Test Script for Visualizing the Positioning System on Hard-Coded Points ├── stitch_custom.py          # Script for Real-time Video Stitching using generalized stitching function with stitching params input
     ├── stitch_custom_old.py      # Script for Real-time Video Stitching using different functions for each farm ├── utils.py                  # Basic functions for stitching